futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking: 'HDF5Array', 'BPCells'
+    Package suggested but not available for checking: ‘BPCells’

     Package which this enhances but not available for checking: ‘Seurat’
     ```